cmdr-nova/cmdr-nova.github.io/pages/about.md

 ░ Hi, I go by Ryan, CMDR Nova, and a bunch of other things depending on what I’m currently doing, or working on.

-░ I’ve been writing since 2008, making music since 2017, and developing cool stuff in Second Life since 2015.
+░ I’ve been doing web development since 1999, writing since 2008, making music since 2017, and developing cool stuff in Second Life since 2015.

 ░ Neofetch of my current personal system:

 ![my neofetch](/img/about/fetch/fetch3.png)

-░ I’m also a webdev and a sysadmin.
 My website is hosted via Github and pushed to Neocities.

 ░ Best-selling artist behind the retrowave/darksynth moniker Eyeshadow 2600 FM, long-time Second Life creator behind the in-world brand [REVOSA], and life-long word cruncher and self published author, currently writing the next two novels in a series of topsy-turvy science fiction, starting with the companion novel to the album, DISSOLUTION PROTOCOL.